qbxlvnf11/data-preprocessing-methods/README.md

   - torch.utils.data: building custom dataset for neural model in Pytorch
   - Gamma Encoding: brightness and contrast adjustments
   - TORCHVISION.TRANSFORMS: how to process image data in Pytorch
-  - NLP process methods: lemmatization, stemming, POS tagging, TF-IDF, Graphization etc.
+  - Preprocessing methods in NLP: lemmatization, stemming, POS tagging, TF-IDF, Graphization etc.
   - TorchText: how to process text data in Pytorch
   - STFT: determining the sinusoidal frequency and phase content of local sections of a signal as it changes over time